BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Raycasts.md

 Then, we create the ray with all elements given and a length of 100 for example (l65) :
 *var ray = new BABYLON.Ray(origin, direction, length);*

-We can draw the ray, here its commented.
-There will be a new RayHelper class.

 Finally, we get the hit point of the ray if it touches a mesh (l68) :
 *var hit = scene.pickWithRay(ray);*